-Autism is a lifelong disability which affects how people communicate and interact with the world.
-There are approximately 700,000 autistic adults and children in the UK.
+Autism is a lifelong disability that affects how people communicate and interact with the world.
+At least one in 100 people are autistic, which means more than 700,000 people in the UK.

 Historically it was thought that women and girls were less likely to be autistic because the research indicated that the numbers of females affected was lower than the number of males when looking at population samples.
 However, our understanding of autism, as a broader spectrum of strengths and difficulties, has meant that we have become better at recognising autism in women and girls.

 Recent research has highlighted the challenges in identifying autism in women and girls.
 It’s now recognised from research, clinical practice and anecdotal reports that many autistic females and other people who demonstrate less obvious autistic traits, often miss out on an autism diagnosis or can be misdiagnosed with other conditions.

 The difference is mainly down to the more ‘subtle’ presentation of autism in women and girls.
 On average, autistic women and girls tend to be more interested in the social world than autistic boys and men.
 Some autistic women and girls can feel that they are masking their autism to try and hide the fact that they feel different.
 They may copy the behaviour of those around them and can be exhausted by the constant effort to ‘fit in’.
 Some may be unaware that they are masking in the first place.
 This more subtle presentation of autism is also a major barrier to clinicians and other professionals recognising that a girl might need an autism assessment.

 More men and boys are currently diagnosed as autistic than women and girls.
 The gender ratio is still unclear but various studies, together with anecdotal evidence have come up with men/women ratios ranging from 2:1 to 16:1.

 There are a number of theories that might explain why more men and boys than women and girls get an autism diagnosis.